SpeakerTravel/.github/README.md

 # SpeakerTravel

-**SpeakerTravel** is a platform that helps conference speakers manage their travel arrangements — from booking flights and hotels to tracking reimbursements — all in one place.
+**SpeakerTravel** is a platform that helps conferences organize and book travel for their speakers.
+Speakers can manage their own flights and trains with SpeakerTravel.

 👉 Visit the product page at **[https://speaker.travel](https://speaker.travel)**